Coronavirus and labour market issues

-Based on the decisions and instructions issued by the Government between 6–13 August 2020 and Government and the Finnish Institute for Health and Welfare (THL) on 8 August 2020, those returning to Finland from high-risk countries (= countries with valid travel restrictions) were subject to either quarantine ordered by an authority or otherwise voluntary quarantine; the rules of self-quarantine were stricter and did not allow people to go to their workplace, among other things.
-As from 27 August 2020 the self-quarantine has been applied to travellers arriving in Finland from countries classified orange or red (as of 19 September red or grey) in the Finnish Institute for Health and Welfare’s (THL) traffic light model.
+Based on the decisions and instructions issued by the Government and the Finnish Institute for Health and Welfare (THL) those returning to Finland from high-risk countries (= countries with valid travel restrictions) are subject to either quarantine ordered by an authority or otherwise self-quarantine; the rules of self-quarantine do not allow people to go to their workplace, among other things.
+As from 19 September the self-quarantine has been applied to travellers arriving in Finland from countries classified red or grey in the Finnish Institute for Health and Welfare’s (THL) traffic light model.

-If an employee returns from a personal trip or a trip ordered by the employer to a high-risk country (as of 27 August this means orange or red countries and as of 19 September red or grey countries) and is ordered into quarantine by an authority, the employee has the right to be absent from the workplace, provided that a certificate on the quarantine order by the authority is delivered to the employer.
-The quarantine period is usually 10 days.
+If an employee returns to Finland from a personal trip or a trip ordered by the employer to a high-risk country or enter into Finland from a high-risk country and and is ordered into quarantine by an authority, the employee has the right to be absent from the workplace, provided that a certificate on the quarantine order by the authority is delivered to the employer.
+The quarantine period is usually 14 days.
 Official quarantine cannot be shortened by taking coronavirus tests.
 However, the employee is obliged to be available to the employer during the quarantine and work remotely, for instance, if work is possible in the quarantine conditions and is within the scope of the employer's right to supervise work, or if an agreement on work has been made and the employee is not ill.
 The employer is obliged to pay wages during remote work.
 If the employee does not work during the quarantine, Kela, the Social Insurance Institution of Finland, has the primary responsibility to compensate for the loss of income.
 The employer only pays wages pay to the employee if the infectious disease allowance paid by Kela does not fully compensate for the employee’s loss of income for some reason.